-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from: \\\\\\ to \\\\\

-Commission File Number: 1-37649

-FIEE, INC.

-f/k/a

-Minim, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware 04-2621506 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.)

-Flat A1, 29/F, Block A, TML Tower, 3 Hoi Shing Road, Tsuen Wan, Hong Kong

-(Address of Principal Executive Office) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities Registered Pursuant to Section 12 (b) of the Act:

-Title of Each Class Trading Symbol Name of Exchange on which Registered Common Stock, \$0.01 par value MINM The Nasdaq Capital Market

-Currently suspended. \

-Securities Registered Pursuant to Section 12 (g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\mathbf{X}$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No

-Based on the closing price as of June 28, 2024, which was the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the common stock held by nonaffiliates of the registrant was \$3.9 million.

-The number of shares outstanding of the registrant's common stock, \$0.01 par value, as of April 8, 2025 was 4,913,792 shares.

-DOCUMENTS INCORPORATED BY REFERENCE

-Certain parts of Item 1 of Part 1, certain parts of Part 5, and Items 10, 11, 12, 13 and 14 of Part III of this Form 10-K incorporate information by reference from the definitive proxy statement for our 2025 annual meeting of stockholders, which is to be filed within 120 days after the end of the fiscal year ended December 31, 2024.
-Except with respect to the information specifically incorporated by reference in this Form 10-K, the Proxy Statement is not deemed to be filed as part hereof.
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from: to Commission File Number: 1-37649 FIEE, INC. f/k/a Minim, Inc. (Exact name of registrant as specified in its charter) Delaware 04-2621506 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Flat A1, 29/F, Block A, TML Tower, 3 Hoi Shing Road, Tsuen Wan, Hong Kong (Address of Principal Executive Office) (Zip Code) 852-28166813 (Registrant's telephone number; including area code) Securities Registered Pursuant to Section 12 (b) of the Act: Title of Each Class Trading Symbol Name of Exchange on which Registered Common Stock, \$0.01 par value MINM The Nasdaq Capital Market Currently suspended.
+Securities Registered Pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ 405 of ee the definitions of "large accelerated fi erated filer, a smaller reporting company, or porting company," and "emerging growth Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company ⊠ Emerging growth company new or mpany, indicate by check mark if the regist standards provided pursuant to Section 13( ed transition period for complying with any sessment of the effectiveness of its internal ered public accounting firm that prepared or the filir pursuant to Section 12(b) of the Act, indic n error to previously issued financial statem = cial statements of the registrant included in receive whether any of those error corrections are executive officers during the relevant recover - $\varphi$ analysis of incentive-based compensation $\square$ Indicate by check mark wh nether the registrant is a shell company (as o defined in Rule 12b-2 of the Exchange e Act).
+Yes □ No ⊠ aggrega e as of June 28, 2024, which was the last b non stock held by nonaffiliates of the regist ecently completed second fiscal quarter, the The number of shares outst tanding of the registrant's common stock, \$ 0.01 par value, as of April 8, 2025 wa s 4,913,792 shares.
+DOCUMENTS INCORPORATED BY REFERENCE ended I ce from the definitive proxy statement for our 2025 annual meeting of stockholders, which is to be filed wit this Form 10-K incorporate information by hin 120 days after the end of the fiscal year m 10-K, the Proxy Statement is not deemed fieeinc\10k.htm

+04/10/2025 01:10 PM

+2 of 55

+04/10/2025 01:10 PM fieeinc\10k.htm 3 of 55